bhc-rbct/Filter-A2A-loops-for-active-genes/README.md

    - conda activate p2p
 5. Run the script (in Terminal)

+Notes:
-Steps 2–3: Perform once only.
+- Steps 2–3: Perform once only.
-Steps 4–5: Repeat for every Terminal.
+- Steps 4–5: Repeat for every Terminal.